 Box deems its self as a secure file sharing and file management solution for businesses, although it still has a service targetting cloud storage services, it sometimes is shaded by the Dropbox counterpart.
 That’s primarily because of similar branding.
 To be noted is that Box dates earlier than Dropbox, it launched in 2005, two years earlier than the now-popular Dropbox.

 Box offers 10GB of free storage on the Box cloud service to everyone that signs up for a Box account.
 However, this comes with a glitch.
 You are restricted from uploading files larger than 250MB in size.
 This service will not come much handy if you plan on backing online a video game or a movie.
-However, individuals can have up to 100GB of cloud memory and a maximum file backup of 5GB per single file for a pricing of $9.5 per month.
+However, individuals can have up to 100GB of cloud memory and a maximum file backup of 5GB per single file for the pricing of $9.5 per month.

 Box business plans for cloud start at around $4.5 per month where you are given 100GB of storage in the cloud that can be used for up to 10 users.
 The most popular Business plan is priced at $14 and gives you unlimited storage in the cloud but still limiting the maximum size of a single file.
 For the first business subscription, your maximum file can be 2GB while for the second is 5GB.
 Even for Box for enterprise maintains a 5GB limit for maximum file upload.
 This can be a turn off for anyone looking to upload heavy files on the cloud, while for music, photography, short videos, documents, or apps Box does offer a great alternative solution.